 Dr. Robin Louis

-|Dr. Louis is a long-time Science World donor, Board Member 2006-2014, chair of the successful $35 million capital campaign, Patron, and current Chair of the Advisory Council.
+|Dr. Louis is a long-time Science World donor, Board Member 2006-2014, chair of the successful $35 million capital campaign, Patron, and past Chair of the Science World Advisory Council.
 His other main not-for-profit interest is Vancouver Social Venture Partners where he has been active since 2004 and a Director 2012-2019.
 He has also served on the boards of the Vancouver Enterprise Forum, the AceTech Academy for Technology CEOs and the Vancouver Museum.|

 Robin was a long-time participant in the Canadian venture capital industry—partner at Ventures West 1991-2008, Managing General Partner 1999-2005 and Chairman 2005-2008.
 During this time Ventures West became Canada’s largest VC company, managing almost $1 billion.
 He was also a member of the board of the Canadian Venture Capital & Private Equity Association 2001-2008, President 2003-2005 and Chairman 2006-2008.
 In 2013 the Canadian government appointed him to the Expert Panel which advised the government on deployment of its VC Action Plan.

-Prior to his VC career, Dr. Louis was CEO of Columbia Computing Services, a software company which became the dominant supplier of school administration systems to K¬ 12 schools in the US.
+Prior to his VC career, Dr. Louis was CEO of Columbia Computing Services, a software company which became the dominant supplier of school administration systems to K-12 schools in the US.